 Proper padding where they rest on your nose and ears, as well as any other points they touch your face and head, are among the features that can help keep you comfortable.

 The best way to find the right pair is by trying several different types to determine the size, shape and comfort level that best suits you.

 Is the second important aspect of choosing welding safety glasses.
 The American National Standards Institute (ANSI) Z87.1-1989 standard for industrial impact resistance calls for clear polycarbonate lenses.
 These usually are best when working indoors, to protect from sparks, splashes, and flying particles.

 Whether you use safety glasses or goggles can depend on the type of job you are doing.
 Goggles provide a seal around their eyes, but glasses with side shields can also provide a lot of protection from flying particles.

-A special dark filter allows the welder to look directly at the welding arc while also being adequately protected.
-Auto-darkening welding glasses are a particularly good choice for those welders involved in arc welding where the electric light produced can give off significant amounts of radiation.
+A special dark filter allows you to look directly at the welding arc while also being adequately protected.
+Auto-darkening welding lenses or glasses are a particularly good choice for those involved in arc welding where the electric light produced can give off significant amounts of radiation.

 For outdoor work, such as on the construction site, welding sunglasses can keep eyes safe from debris and other job site hazards while incorporating a mirrored lens that protects eyes against the brightness of the sun.
 Other features that are available in welding safety glasses include:

 Welding Goggles or welding safety glasses with a 360-degree foam liner often are recommended for cutting and grinding environments, as well as on construction sites, to completely cover the eye because these operations tend to create a great deal of dust.

 If you’re working in areas where condensation occurs, consider purchasing a pair of welding safety glasses with an anti-fog coating.